 In the case of legal, most businesses don’t realise what they need until it’s too late.
-In an era where a search for “free contract templates” delivers 28,600,000 results on Google, it is inevitable that fledging founders and entrepreneurs choose to go for the easier way out.
+In an era where a search for “free contract templates” delivers 28,100,000 results on Google, it is inevitable then that fledging founders and entrepreneurs choose to go for the easier way out.

 1. Not incorporating their business

-The most common motivation for setting up a business entity is the recognition that the owner shall not be personally liable for the actions of the corporation.
-Providing services in one’s personal capacity could put his/her personal assets at risk in the event of a lawsuit.
-It is also worth noting that incorporation procedures in pro-business hubs like Singapore and Hong Kong have been made relatively straightforward in the government’s attempt to encourage more entrepreneurship and economic development.
+It is also worth noting that incorporation procedures in pro-business hubs like Singapore and Hong Kong have been made relatively straightforward in the governments’ attempt to encourage more entrepreneurship and economic development.
 For example, qualifying startups in Singapore enjoy tax exemptions in their first three years of operation.
 Hong Kong’s Budget 2016 further announced the waiver of business registration fees for the next two years, an initiative believed to benefit 1.3 million business operators.

 Get started now:

-A Shareholders’ Agreement outlines the rights and responsibilities of each shareholder and dictates what decisions have to made by consensus and discussion.
-Failure to set out a Shareholders’ Agreement at the start of the business, especially in the event of an exit, can heavily impede the fundraising process.
-A well-prescripted Shareholders’ Agreement should help answer these questions:
+A Shareholders’ Agreement outlines the rights and responsibilities of each Founder and dictates what decisions have to made by consensus and discussion.
+Failure to set out a Shareholders’ Agreement at the start of the business can make for a host of very complicated situations – some of the more obvious being in the event that a Founder decides to leave the business, an exit, or a company liquidation.

-Learn what clauses to look out for in a Shareholders’ Agreement:
+Learn what clauses to look out for in your Shareholders’ Agreement:

 3. Not owning their Intellectual Property

-Just earlier this year, Global Yellow Pages lost a suit against Promedia Directories despite a claim that the latter had copied from four of its directories from 2003 to 2009.
-Justice George Wei dismissed Global Yellow Pages’ claim, citing that plaintiff did not own the copyright to some of the works cited.
-With no copyright, there was no infringement.
-The tables took an unexpected turn when Promedia was awarded damages instead, in its counter-claim against Global Yellow Pages for groundless threat of copyright infringement.
+Just earlier this year, Global Yellow Pages lost a suit against Promedia Directories despite a claim that Promedia had copied from four of its directories over a period of an entire decade.
+Global Yellow Pages did not own the copyright, and the court ruled there was no infringement.

-5. Not having the right legal documents in place when raising finance
+5. Not having the right legal documents in place for fundraising

 Learn all you need to know about early stage funding: